T-inashe/OpenLingua/frontend/__tests__/Bongumenzi.md

 ## User Report: Bongumenzi

-Bongumenzi enjoyed the challenge mode that mixes listening, reading, and timed responses.
 The platform surfaced personal weak spots after a few sessions and adapted quickly.
-The built‑in dictionary with example sentences reduced context switching.
+The built‑in translations with example sentences reduced context switching.Error with logins

 Highlights:
 - Adaptive practice quickly focused on needs
-- Fast load times and minimal friction between tasks
 - Helpful examples tied to everyday situations

 Room for improvement: